DaviesBrown/backend-wizards-profile/README.md

 To test fallback behaviour, set `FACT_FALLBACK` and force the external request to fail (e.g., by setting `CATFACT_URL` to an invalid host) and request `/me`.

-Also include a short write-up or post (LinkedIn/Dev.to/Hashnode/Medium/X) describing your approach and screenshots showing the endpoint response.

-## Notes & recommendations

-- The project includes sensible defaults so it runs out-of-the-box.
-For production use, consider adding logging, rate limiting, and monitoring.
-- Add a small CI check (lint/tests) to validate the API contract on pushes.

-## License

-This repository is currently unlicensed.
-Add a LICENSE file if you plan to publish it.

----

 README generated/updated on 2025-10-20 to match the current implementation.